What is IUPAC Nomenclature?

 Alkanes are the simplest hydrocarbons known to us.
 They have a general formula of CnH2n+2.
 Alkanes belong to the family of saturated hydrocarbons that is; they contain only sigma bond linkages between carbon and hydrogen.
 The organic compounds form a series, known as homologues series in which the successive compounds contain the same functional group and differ from one another by a ‘–CH2’ group.

 Alkenes and alkynes, on the other hand, are unsaturated hydrocarbons.
 In case of alkenes double bond linkages are seen and in alkynes, triple bond linkages are present.
 Rules underlying IUPAC nomenclature of alkanes, alkenes, and alkynes are discussed below:

-- Longest hydrocarbon chain is selected and is termed as parent chain in case of alkanes.
-In case of alkenes and alkynes, hydrocarbon chain with double and triple bond is chosen as parent chain.
+- The longest hydrocarbon chain is selected and is termed as parent chain in case of alkanes.
+In the case of alkenes and alkynes, hydrocarbon chain with double and triple bond is chosen as parent chain.
 Parent chain is named with the help of Greek alphabets such as hepta, octa etc.

-- Parent chain is numbered such that we reach to the double bonded or triple bonded carbon atom earliest.
-The position of carbon atom with double bond is mentioned in numerals.
-For example: CH3CH=CHCH2CH3 is named as Pent-2-ene.
+- The parent chain is numbered such that we reach to the double-bonded or triple bonded carbon atom earliest.
+The position of the carbon atom with the double bond is mentioned in numerals.
+For example, CH3CH=CHCH2CH3 is named as Pent-2-ene.

 Detail discussion on Alkanes Physical Property